alexolivas/atlas-api/README.md

 are private but it does expose a small public API which is consumed by my portfolio website.
 It uses HTTP methods and a RESTful endpoint structure.
 The API authorization framework is OAuth.
 The current API version is beta.

+## Everything below needs to be revised
+The majority of this README file should be deprecated because it hasn't been revisited in a long time.
+I need to research how to setup and run a django rest project locally with minimal resources e.g. inside a docker container.

 Visit the [api docs](http://django-rest-starter.herokuapp.com/)

 [![build status](https://gitlab.com/alexolivas/atlas/badges/master/build.svg)](https://gitlab.com/alexolivas/atlas/commits/master)